Agricultural and Biosystems Engineering

 The degree requirements are in accordance with the NDSU Graduate School requirements.
 The student's academic adviser will usually be selected during the acceptance process.
 Prior to the end of the first academic year, the student and academic adviser will arrange for appointment of a Graduate Advisory Committee.

 The student and major adviser will prepare a Plan of Study by the end of the first year in residence.
 The student's Graduate Advisory Committee, the ABEN Department Chair, and the Dean of the Graduate School shall approve the Plan of Study.
-The plan of study must be filed in the Graduate School of NDSU.
+The Plan of Study (PoS) must be filed in the Graduate School of NDSU.
 An overall GPA of 3.0 or above must be maintained.

 The ABEN Ph.D. program requirements are: